pactflow/docs.pactflow.io/website/docs/docs/user-interface/can-i-deploy.md

 ### Selectors

-There are three selectors for customising your `can-i-deploy` query.
+There are three selectors for customising your Matrix query.

 &nbsp;